tc39/notes/es6/2015-05/may-27.md

 SK: Why 128 bits

-DG: 128bits is a natural size for many operations and was the largest common size across SIMD architectures we considered
+DGN: 128bits is a natural size for many operations and was the largest common size across SIMD architectures we considered

 CM: Makes sense for performance use cases, but it seems weird to have the implemention detial bubble up.